 Friends, I didn’t even scratch the surface with all the things to see here, and there are so many places I wish I had time to mention.
 I hope that this inspires you to research this destination a bit more, and perhaps you’ll load up your pup and make your own adventures.
 The Northern Oregon Coast is not to be missed – For you or your dog.

 Are you interested in reading about a few more locations?
-Check out my post on Riverside State Park or more on Tails and Trails here.
+Check out my post on Riverside State Park.

 Happy Hiking Friends!